 Does a Recently Settled CCJ Affect Mortgage Approval?

-A settled CCJ shows responsibility and financial recovery, but recency still matters.
+A settled CCJ shows that the debt has been resolved and can demonstrate financial responsibility, but the recency of the settlement still matters.

 How Recency Affects Mortgage Options